- Buyer's Guide

 Technology allows for personalization of the customer experience, which is a great area for continuous improvement.
 The ability to capture and process information with technology means that firms can shift from hypothesis-driven tests around two to three customer segments to a segment of thousands of unique customers with individualized needs.

 Technology also plays a role in engaging and drawing in talent.
 Attracting and retaining talent is a challenge for many companies.
 Outdated processes, systems and technology make working in the organization less appealing.
-Having young employees spend time with seasoned staff and management to teach them about social media and other relevant technology can provide a great way to build a more contemporary culture.
+Having young employees spend time with seasoned staff and management to teach them about social media and other relevant technology can provide a great way to build a more contemporary culture of continous improvement.